hchongy/Getting-and-Cleaning-Data/CodeBook.md

 4. Assign the meaningful activity labels.
 5. Combine neccessary column from measurements data sets, subject and activity label.

-6. Export/ Write complete data into TidyData.csv file
+6. Export/ Write complete data into TidyData.txt file

-7. Construct independent tidy data set with the average of each variable for each activity and subject then export write into AverageVariables.csv file.
+7. Construct independent tidy data set with the average of each variable for each activity and subject then export write into AverageVariables.txt file.

 Notes:
 ======